Golden Kodee Community Awards

 Once submissions are closed, we will review all entries to ensure they meet our eligibility criteria.
 Those that do will then be made available for public voting.
 Anyone from the community can cast a vote.
 A group of finalists will be invited to the conference, where we will announce the winner in each of the five categories.
 Winners will be chosen through a combination of public votes and a jury vote.

-Voting takes place online through the Award Force platform from February 17 to March 20, 2026.
+Voting takes place online through the Award Force platform from March 2 to March 22, 2026.

 To ensure fairness, each person can vote once per category.